 - Routine use of milk replacers, mainly if they get spoiled or contaminated.

-- Send to the lab a rectal swab or a recently dead piglet or a live one to perform cultures and antibiograms.
+- Send to the lab a rectal swab, a recently dead piglet or a live one to perform cultures and antibiograms.

 - A very simple test to identify between viral and E. coli diarrhea consists on using litmus paper to determine if the diarrhea is acid or alkaline.
 Soak the paper in diarrhea; E. coli diarrhea is alkaline (changes to blue), while viral diarrhea is acid (changes to red).

-- According to the experience of each farm, infected piglets must be treated individually, or the whole litter must be treated, as soon as they present the first symptoms.
+- Due to the highly contagious nature of the infection the whole litter must be treated as soon as they present the first symptoms.

-- Cover the crate and the area where the piglets lay down and defecate with straw, paper strips, sawdust or wood shavings.
+- Keep the crate and the area where the piglets lay down and defecate dry.

 - Place an extra lamp as an extra heat source.